TechTarget.com/searchitoperations

 What are observability tools?

-An observability tool provides a centralized platform for aggregating and visualizing telemetric data that has been collected from application and infrastructure components in a distributed environment.
-The tool monitors and analyzes application behavior and the various types of infrastructure that support application delivery, making it possible to proactively address issues before they become serious concerns.
+An observability tool provides a centralized platform for aggregating and visualizing telemetric data collected from application and infrastructure components in a distributed environment.
+The tool monitors and analyzes application behavior, as well as the various types of infrastructure that support application delivery, enabling proactive issue resolution.

 1. Metrics.
 Measurements of how a service or component performs over time.
 For example, an observability tool might gather metrics about memory usage, bandwidth utilization, HTTP requests per second or an assortment of other systems.

 2. Logs.
 Records of events that occur on a specific system or application.
-The event information might be recorded as plain text or structured data or in a binary format.
+The event information might be recorded as plain text, structured data or in a binary format.
 Event logs are often the first thing administrators and developers look at when troubleshooting system or application issues.

 3. Traces.
 Representational profiles of entire processes as they're carried out across a distributed system.
 A trace links together the events in a single request or transaction to provide a complete picture of how it flows from one point to the next.
 For example, traces can show how applications are contending for network and storage resources.

 These three types of telemetry data are often referred to as the pillars of observability because of the important roles they play.
 Metrics, logs and traces provide organizations with the data they need to understand when and why a distributed application is behaving the way it is.
-With the right observability platform, organizations have visibility into all layers of the application stack, which can help them gain comprehensive insights into their distributed systems over the long term.
+With the right observability platform, organizations gain visibility into all layers of the application stack, enabling them to gain comprehensive insights into their distributed systems over the long term.

 1. Amazon CloudWatch